 Active Duty Military

-DANTES will cover one $85.00 registration fee per test, but it will not cover the cost of retaking the same test more than once.
+DANTES will cover one $87.00 registration fee per test, but it will not cover the cost of retaking the same test more than once.
 As you complete your checkout, you will be able to select that yes, you are eligible for a fee waiver through DANTES.
 The system will then prompt you to input your military status; your branch of service; whether you are currently serving on active duty, in the reserves, or in the National Guard; and your pay grade.
 When you reach the end of the registration process, your shopping cart will be updated to reflect DANTES funding, and your registration fee will be $0.
-In addition to funding exams for active duty service members, DANTES will also waive the $85.00 fee for Coast Guard, Army Reserve, and Air Force Reserve spouses and civilian employees.
+In addition to funding exams for active duty service members, DANTES will also waive the $87.00 fee for Coast Guard spouses and civilian employees of the Air Force.

 You must bring your military identification card (or a card showing that you are a spouse or civilian employee) to the test center on test day as proof of your military status.
 It is in your best interest to take your CLEP test(s) on a military installation or at a Fully Funded test center so that you do not have to pay the administration fee.
 If you elect to take your test at an Open or Limited test center, you will have to pay.
 If you do not pass a test and wish to retake it again, you will then be required to pay the registration fee.